Hyperparameters and Tuning

 That is, hyperparameters are set outside of the model fitting process

-If these parameters need to be determined prior to seeing data, how can we optimize (or even justify) our choices?
+If these parameters need to be determined prior to seeing data, how can we justify (or even 🀞 optimize) our choices?

 I told you that cross-validation was useful for more than just estimating more stable performance estimates